EricLarueMartin/SHVFeedthroughFilter/README.md

 A bleeder resistor on the load side of this filter will result in voltage drop across the series resistors.
 Bleeder resistors are not required if stored energy is under 10 J.

 The prototype filter used six 2.7 nF capacitors, which will only result in 0.3 J of stored energy at 6 kV.
 With 100 Mohm series resistors the maximum current the filter can produce is only 60 microamps at 6 kV, which is negligible compared to the ~10 mA requires to produce a dangerous shock.
+With 0.25 pF of parallel capacitance this high of a ressistance isn't effective at frequencies above 10 kHz.
+5 Mohm resistors would still limit the current from a shock to ~ 1 mA and performance at power distribution frequencies would still be better than 100 dB.

 If a fitler with a larger capacitance and smaller resistors is constructed pay attention to potentiol electrical shock hazzards.